KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 * Mute the pulpit.
 * Mute the headset.

+## Align the pulpit microphone

+Make sure the pulpit microphone is aligned properly: it should point to the mouth of the speaker.

 ## Align the pulpit

 There is a mark on the floor, align the pulpit to be at the correct position.

 <img alt="" src="assets/reset/pulpit.jpg" height="300">

 <div style="page-break-after: always;"></div>